8/16/2023

 Daniel Kaplan

 I'll try to respond to those that I can.
 Looking at services, we do see a relatively steady inflow order intake.
 Like I mentioned, the visibility for the second half of the year is much better now in a positive way.
 So we do feel confident in services.
 Looking at industry, we do have a decent order intake, but this is from very high levels.
-So as compared to previous levels, it's still a softening of that with a slight decrease.
+As compared to previous levels, it's still a softening of that with a slight decrease.
 And of course, transparency in industry is a lot less.
-So we're not as bullish in industry as we are in services.
+So we don't want to be, we're not as bullish in industry as we are in services.
 So somewhat weaker order intake in industry, but still decent levels.

 speaker